 Jacky raised his hand up to stop her.
 “Don’t say anymore.
 We were all blamed, remember?
 If I haven’t acted so suspicious half of the time, things wouldn’t turn out that way.”

 “No. That’s not it.
 Because you don’t want me to worry or get paranoid about the situation, right?
 So you hired the P.I. to check things out.
 That was why you had to keep it from us.
 You had to make sure before you would tell, right?
 It’s our fault we didn’t trust you enough.”

-Jacky took a step forward toward Sonia, but stopped himself.
+Jacky took a step forward toward Sonia but stopped himself.
 He nodded.
 “Yes.
 I saw the strange white substance on the key and thought it was too strange.
 I heard about people making a duplicate of the key by pasting it on some sort of clay or whatever and then taking it to a shop to get it done.
 But I wasn’t sure and it was too bizarre to jump to such conclusions just because of the little white substance.
-I need proofs.
+I need proof.
 So I kept the key.
 I didn’t realize it would lead to such suspicions.
 I didn’t hire the P.I. until I verified with the locksmith and some others about what the substance was.
 I heard about the police investigating the shop so I became more suspicious of them.
 I thought after we figure it out, it would be better to explain since there wasn’t much to go on at first.
 Just bits and pieces here and there.
-Besides, we weren’t sure if those people took your car, so the police wouldn’t go to the extreme of telling you those confidential stuffs unless you’re directly involved.”
+Besides, we weren’t sure if those people took your car, so the police wouldn’t go to the extreme of telling you that confidential stuff unless you’re directly involved.”

 “We know now.”

 Jacky nodded again, smiling.
 “Of course.”